Cookies and Cream Cookies

 As I mentioned, you can make the cookie dough and freeze it for later.
 Frozen unbaked cookies will keep in the freezer for up to three months.

-Freeze the cookie dough balls on a sheet pan first and then transfer them to a freezer-safe bag.
-When you’re ready to bake them, place them on a parchment-line baking sheet and bake them as instructed.
-They will need a couple extra minutes in the oven when you bake them from frozen.
+Freeze the cookie dough balls on a sheet pan first, then transfer them to a freezer-safe bag.
+When you’re ready to bake them, place them on a parchment-lined baking sheet and bake them as instructed.
+They will need a couple of extra minutes in the oven when you bake them from frozen.

 Print